hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For hidden primaries or secondaries the SOA response leaks the degree of lag of any downstream secondary.

+# Updates to existing specifications

-# Update to RFC1995 for IXFR-over-TCP
+## Update to RFC1995 for IXFR-over-TCP

 [@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
 Therefore,